Enigmatis/graphql-java-annotations/README.md

 You can specify a custom data fetcher for a field with `@GraphQLDataFetcher`

-## Relay Connection

-You can use `@GraphQLCursor` annotation to make a field iterable in adherence to Relay Connection specification.

 ## Type Inference

 By default, standard GraphQL types (String, Integer, Long, Float, Boolean, Enum, List) will be inferred from Java types.
 Also, it will respect `@javax.validation.constraints.NotNull` annotation with respect to value's nullability, as well as `@GraphQLNonNull`